Man charged with birthday woman's murder

 Christina Abbotts death: Man charged with murder

-A man has been charged with murdering a woman found dead after she failed to turn up for her own birthday party.
+A man has been charged with murdering a woman, who was found dead after failing to turn up for her own birthday party.

 Christina Abbotts' body was found at a flat in Highams Hill, Gossops Green, Crawley, at about 22:30 BST on Friday.